 You are not allowed to transport hazardous chemicals by car to the competition site.
-Please work with your University EHS department to make sure everything is shipped following all DOT/ HAZ Material Shipping laws.
+Please work with your University EHS department to make sure everything is shipped according to all DOT/ HAZ Material Shipping laws.
 Make sure everything is properly labeled.

-No chemicals should be transported in private, university or rental vehicles to and from the competition site, even for short distances.
+No chemicals should be transported in private, university or rental vehicles to and from the competition site, even over short distances.
 The U.S. Department of Transportation (DOT) has severe penalties for unlicensed chemical transport.
 Chemicals may be shipped from your university to the competition site, but you will need to enlist the assistance of someone at your university who is trained and licensed to do this.

-Transport of chemicals in private, university or rental vehicles either to or from the competition is not allowed.
-The easiest way to do this is to order the chemicals directly from the supplier with shipping to the competition site.
-Please allow extra time for shipping since chemical shipping must be done by ground transportation.
+The easiest way to ship chemicals is to order the chemicals directly from the manufacturer/supplier, and request shipping to the competition site or address provided to you by AIChE.
+Please allow extra time for shipping, since chemical shipping must be done by ground transportation.
 Common household chemicals such as baking soda, etc. are exempt from this rule.
-In order to qualify as a common household chemical, chemicals should be able to be purchased at a grocery or hobby store.
+To qualify as a common household chemical, the chemical must be available for purchase at a grocery or hobby store.